Inspiration Creative Stress Relievers and Mindfulness Activities

 Wood carving activity with Ardak, Health Retreat, Bali, 2018

 Regular engagement in things you enjoy can definitely be a great creative stress reliever.
 Hobbies allow you to relax and seek pleasure in activities you actually like that aren’t associated with work, chores or other responsibilities.
 They give you room to breathe and just enjoy being yourself.
 To develop a new hobby, you have to learn how to do something that is brand new to you.
 Have you always wondered how fun it would be to learn how to play the piano, or bake new flavours of cookies?
 Check your neighbourhood if there is anyone offering classes that interest you, and you just might be able to provide help to others, too.
 There will always be a learning curve, and you will need patience in order to build your skills, but the results are most definitely worth it.
-Having a hobby can not only provide stress relief through art, but can also help your social life by providing an outlet for you to create a bond with others.
+Having a hobby can not only provide a healthy outlet but it’s also a wonderful way to discover stress relief art.
+It can help with your social life as well by providing an avenue for you to create a bond with others.

 Mindfulness is an awareness that arises through paying attention, and being in the moment.
 Our co-founder, Ardak (@ardak_zenart) regularly does these mindfulness activities and she says that it makes her perception of the world much, much better.
 It allows her to harness inner peace that she can practice in her daily life.
 She also encourages us to join in on Deepak Chopra’s (one of the most famous advocates of alternative medicine) free 21-Day Meditation Challenge that any one of us can begin to practice.